ivapops/Acropora_cryptic_species/README.md

   - Unmapped reads will contain all reads not mapped to the reference genome, including symbionts and microbes

 7) `07_samtools_bamStats.sh`
-  - Examine bam statistics (e.g., read counts, primary and secondary mapping, coverage) using samtools
+  - Examine BAM statistics (e.g., read counts, primary and secondary mapping, coverage) using samtools
   - BAMs can also be individually examined using the Integrative Genomics Viewer

 Additionals Scripts